TrueNAS Scale / Proxmox / iSCSI Primer

 Original Introduction

-I’ve recently become a fan of TrueNAS Scale working in conjunction with Proxmox and iSCSI.
-Getting to this point has been a long and somewhat hard journey, I would say about a year of toying around and figuring out what will work for us in our data centre for Virtual Machines.
+I became a fan of TrueNAS Scale working in conjunction with Proxmox and iSCSI.
+Getting to this point has been a long and hard journey, I would say about a year of toying around and figuring out what will work for us in our data centre for Virtual Machines.
 The journey started by evaluating Synology and QNAP.
-QNAP makes incredible products and so does Synology, but in the end I spent a lot of time on Synology because we have a local distributor that sells the equipment.
+QNAP makes incredible products and so does Synology, but in the end I spent a lot more time on Synology because we have a local distributor that sells the equipment and it seemed a bit more accessible.

 The breakthrough came when I found TrueNAS Scale and TrueNAS Core.
-I’m a huge fan of open source and I have 100s of servers running Ubuntu derivatives.
-I also adore Proxmox and my idea was to combine both for the best of both worlds.
+I’m a huge fan of open source and we have 100s of servers running Ubuntu derivatives.
+I also adore Proxmox VE and my idea was to combine both for the best of both worlds.

-In the end I’m thankful I discovered TrueNAS because I could utilize my fairly advanced systems administration skills to get going.
+In the end I’m thankful I discovered TrueNAS because I could utilize my entrenched systems administration skills to get going.

 One of the final hurdles I faced was should I use NFS or should I use iSCSI.
 My first attempt at iSCSI was a dismal failure but I got NFS working.
 What I found however is NFS seemed a bit slow and when I enquired about the different some users pointed out that iSCSI is better.
 There you go, apparently it is: